mdtajulislam67/mdtajulislam67/README.md

 ![banner](image/banner.png)

-## Hi, I'm Md Arman Hossain Azad
+## Hi, I'm Md Tajul Islam

- I am a junior frontend developer with a focus on the MERN stack.
+ I am a Softoware Developer.
 I excel at developing dynamic websites using React.js and have practical experience building a variety of web applications.
 I feel comfortable using Tailwind CSS for design with ReactJS on the frontend and Firebase for authentication.
 There is ignorance of using Node.js, Express.js, and MongoDB in the backend.

 ## Technology and Tools